exercism/javascript/exercises/concept/amusement-park/.docs/instructions.md

 Working with an amusement park, your task is to provide parts of the program that manages visitors and tickets.

-First you will create a new visitor in the system, then you will provide a function for revoking a ticket.
-Lastly you will work on tracking the tickets to prevent forgery.
+First you will create a new visitor in the system, then you will provide a function for revoking a ticket for a visitor.
+In task 3 and 4 you will work on the ticket tracking system that helps to prevent forgery.
+Finally you will help adapting the system to new legal requirements.

 ## 1. Create a new visitor